nvim-flutter/flutter-tools.nvim/README.md

     -- used for ":h nvim_open_win" e.g. "single" | "shadow" | {<table-of-eight-chars>}
     border = "rounded",
   },
+  decorations = {
+    statusline = {
+      -- set to true to be able use the 'flutter_tools_decorations.app_version' in your statusline -- this will show the current version of the flutter app from the pubspec.yaml file app_version = false,
+      -- set to true to be able use the 'flutter_tools_decorations.device' in your statusline -- this will show the currently running device if an application was started with a specific -- device
+      device = false,
+    }
+  }
   debugger = { -- integrate with nvim dap + install dart code debugger
     enabled = false,
   },